Engineering higher apprenticeships explained

 Where in the country will I find an engineering higher apprenticeship?

 Opportunities exist in all different parts of the country.
-However, there aren’t yet vast numbers of engineering higher apprenticeships so you’ll probably need to look further afield than your home town.
+However, you might need to look further afield than your home town.

 Your employer will typically send you to a school or college that’s relatively close to where you work.
 For example, Atkins’ level 5 higher apprenticeship based in Derby involves studying at the University of Derby, while its level 4 higher apprenticeship based in Bristol involves studying at Bridgwater College.
 However, some higher apprenticeships involve quite a bit of travel (eg to work on different employer or client sites), so you may then need to get yourself back for lectures.

-Keep a look out for opportunities labelled as sponsored degrees as well as those labelled higher apprenticeships.
-Currently engineering employers who offer the opportunity to study for a degree while working tend to call their schemes higher apprenticeships.
+Keep a look out for opportunities labelled as degree apprenticeships and sponsored degrees as well as those labelled higher apprenticeships.
+Engineering employers who offer the opportunity to study for a degree while working tend to call their schemes degree apprenticeships or sometimes higher apprenticeships.
 However, in other industries they are sometimes called sponsored degree programmes, so it’s possible that engineering employers may start to do likewise.